restradaaguila/Masked-Autoencoders_Vision/README.md

 + What is the best performing method for vision
 ## Approach
-+ Novelty of approach is masking of images: masking random patches from the image and feeding the transformer an incomplete image.
++ Novelty of approach is masking of images: masking a high proportion of random patches from the original and feeding the transformer an incomplete image.
 + How?
 2 key parts to training to achieve self supervised learning with MAE:
   + Assymetric encoder-decoder architecture
   + Masking a large portion of the image is the most effective to learning